A bathroom renovation can be one of the most stressful and challenging renovation projects for your home.

 1. Not Being Adequately Prepared

-When you set out on your bathroom renovation journey, it’s crucial to have a clear vision of how the bathroom will look upon completion.
-You will want to ensure the design is cohesive to the overall style of your home.
+When you embark on your bathroom renovation journey, it’s crucial to have a clear vision of how the bathroom will look upon completion.
+You will want to ensure the design is cohesive with the overall style of your home.

 Pinterest, Facebook and Instagram are excellent sources of inspiration that can help solidify your style and give you concrete ideas to pass on to your chosen tradesman.
 Create a mood board for the style ideas, colours, tiles, tapware suppliers, vanity cabinet makers, and materials you’d like to have in your new bathroom.

-Do your research by reading blog posts on expected budgets, how long it takes to renovate a bathroom, the stages of a bathroom renovation etc., so you know what you’re going to be in for.
+Do your research by reading blog posts on expected budgets, how long it takes to renovate a bathroom, the stages of a bathroom renovation, etc., so you know what you’ll be in for.

 When renovating, it’s essential to have a plan.
-It doesn’t matter what your space is; a plan will help you precisely determine what you need to achieve your ideal space.
+Your space doesn’t matter; a plan will help you precisely determine what you need to achieve your ideal space.
 Without a plan, mistakes can happen!

 2. Mixing Your Style

-You must have a clear understanding of the style you are trying to achieve and what materials, colours, and textures will best compliment your chosen style.
-It’s also vital to consider your existing home’s overall look, feel, and style and whether your new bathroom will complement or detract.
+You must clearly understand the style you are trying to achieve and what materials, colours, and textures will best complement it.
+It’s also vital to consider your existing home’s overall look, feel, and style and whether your new bathroom will complement or detract from it.

-Understanding your style and then sticking with it is important; ensure consistency throughout your bathroom by avoiding style clashes.
-When walking between rooms, you should feel like they belong in the same house and not a collection of interior trends from different decades.
+Understanding and sticking with your style is important; avoid style clashes to ensure consistency throughout your bathroom.
+When walking between rooms, you should feel like they belong in the same house and not be a collection of interior trends from different decades.

 3. Getting The Layout Wrong

-Each bathroom renovation will have different needs, purposes depending on who will be using the space.
-For example, families need lots of storage and wall space for towel rails and a bath for the kids.
+Each bathroom renovation will have different needs and purposes depending on who uses the space.
+For example, families need lots of storage and wall space for towel rails and kids’ baths.
 Conversely, elderly clients may need easy access to showers and baths or more room to move around freely and quickly access regularly used products.

-Start thinking about what you need in your bathroom: bath, oversized vanity with double sinks, large walk-in shower with dual shower heads?
+Start thinking about what you need in your bathroom: a bath, an oversized vanity with double sinks, or a large walk-in shower with dual shower heads.
 Once you work out what you need (or want), play around with spacing them out with some masking tape to see how it will all fit together.

-At this time, you want to consider your electrical needs early on; this includes lighting (ceiling, wall, strip lighting under vanity etc.), fans, heating, home automation tech, underfloor heating and most importantly, power points!
+You should consider your electrical needs early on; this includes lighting (ceiling, wall, strip lighting under vanity, etc.), fans, heating, home automation tech, underfloor heating, and, most importantly, power points!

 The layout design is a personal decision and varies significantly from one client to the next.
 There is no one size fits all!